-Carrie Smit is a partner and head of the Tax Group at Goodmans.
-Her practice encompasses all aspects of income taxation that arise in corporate and commercial transactions, including cross-border mergers, corporate reorganisations, domestic and international debt financings, debt restructurings and private equity investments.

-Carrie is recognised as a leading tax lawyer by The Canadian Legal Lexpert Directory, The Lexpert Guide to the Leading US/Canada Cross-border Corporate Lawyers in Canada, the Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada, Chambers, The Best Lawyers in Canada, Euromoney's Guide to the World's Leading Tax Advisors and Guide to the World's Leading Women in Business Law, Law Business Research's Who's Who Legal: Canada, The Legal 500 Canada and International Tax Review's Women in Tax Leaders.
-Carrie was named the Toronto Tax 'Lawyer of the Year' by Best Lawyers in Canada in 2016 and 2018, and she also received the Best in Tax Award at the 2012 Euromoney Americas' Women in Business Law Awards.
+Carrie Smit is a partner and heads the tax group at Goodmans.
+Her practice is transaction based and encompasses all aspects of income taxation that arise in corporate and commercial transactions, including cross-border mergers, corporate reorganisations, domestic and international debt financings, debt restructurings and private equity investments.
+Carrie is recognised as a leading tax lawyer by The Canadian Legal Lexpert Directory, The Lexpert Guide to the Leading US/Canada Cross-border Corporate Lawyers in Canada, the Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada, Chambers, Best Lawyers in Canada, Euromoney's Guide to the World's Leading Tax Advisors and Guide to the World's Leading Women in Business Law, Law Business Research's Who's Who Legal: Canada, The Legal 500 Canada and International Tax Review's Women in Tax Leaders.
+Law Business Research's Who's Who Legal: Canada 2018 recognised Carrie as one of the seven 'Most Highly Regarded Individuals' in Canada in the practice of corporate tax.
+Carrie was named the Toronto Tax 'Lawyer of the Year' by Best Lawyers in Canada in 2016 and 2018 and she also received the Best in Tax Award at the 2012 Euromoney Americas' Women in Business Law Awards.
+She was admitted to the Ontario Bar in 1992.